-Every food is assigned a specific number of SmartPoints based on a patented formula that takes into account its carbohydrates, protein, calorie, sugar and fat content.
-Every subscriber is then prescribed a daily SmartPoints goal and decides how to spend their points.
-Calculating your personal SmartPoints allowance can only be done by your Weight Watchers leader, with a specialized Weight Watchers points calculator, or via the online app.
+Every food is assigned a specific number of SmartPoints based on a formula that takes into account the carbs, protein, calorie, sugar and fat content.
+Every subscriber is then given a daily SmartPoints goal and he or she can then decide how to spend the points.
+Calculating your personal SmartPoints allowance is done by your Weight Watchers leader, with a specialized calculator or via the online app.

-Even if you could calculate your SmartPoints allocation without being a member of Weight Watchers, it'd be meaningless.
-You need the app or the specialized calculator to determine how to spend your points -- only these methods will tell you the number of SmartPoints in a particular food.
+When you enroll, the calculator or your leader uses your physical stats and goal to figure out your SmartPoints.
+Even if you could calculate your point allocation without being a member, you'd still need the app or calculator to determine how to spend your points — only these methods will tell you the number of SmartPoints in a particular food.

 As you lose weight, your SmartPoints number adjusts so you can continue to drop pounds.
-The point number that helps you lose weight initially may be too great when your body shrinks in size.
-A smaller body uses less energy, so it requires fewer points to continue to lose weight.
-When you reach your goal weight and switch to maintenance, your Weight Watchers SmartPoint target shifts slightly upwards to keep you from losing too much weight.
-This higher point value helps even out your energy balance, so you consume and expend relatively equal amounts to maintain your weight.
-Sustaining a successful weight loss requires you continue to make good food choices most of the time, though.
+The points number that helps you lose weight initially may be too great when your body shrinks in size.
+When you reach your goal weight (fingers crossed!) and switch to maintenance, your Weight Watchers SmartPoints target shifts slightly upward.

 Foods and SmartPoints

 The SmartPoints value of a food depends on its calories, sugar, carbohydrates, protein and fat.
-The type of fat also influences the value; for example, saturated fats are weighed more heavily than healthy unsaturated fats.
-Lean proteins, such as a chicken breast or canned tuna packed in water, have lower SmartPoints values than fatty meats.
+Lean proteins, such as chicken breast or canned tuna packed in water, have lower SmartPoints values than fatty meats.

-If you don't feel like tracking your SmartPoints one day, or ever, Weight Watchers offers an alternative.
+Is all this math hurting your head?
+If you don't feel like tracking your SmartPoints, Weight Watchers offers an alternative.
 The Simply Filling approach guides you to choose foods that are inherently low in points.
-An online list of these foods is available, and they are marked with a green circle on the mobile app.
-You determine portion sizes -- eating until you are satisfied, but not too full or still hungry.
+Check out this online list of zero-point foods and all you have to do is determine portion sizes — eating until you are satisfied, but not too full or still hungry.